+To quantify the efficiency of VALERA we measured: (1) the time and space overhead that VALERA imposes when recording and replaying our test apps; and (2) the streaming requirements, in terms of events and event burst rate.

+6.2.1 Time and Space Overhead

-To quantify the efficiency of VALERA we measured the time and space overhead that VALERA imposes when recording and replaying our test apps.
-The "Time" and "Space" columns in Table 3 present the results.
-To establish a baseline, we first ran each app for approximately 70 seconds without involving VALERA at all, that is we ran the original, uninstrumented app; while the baseline app was running, we were recording touchscreen events using RERAN (as RERAN has already been shown to have a low overhead, at most 1.1%).
-Next, we ran the VALERA-instrumented versions of apps, with RERAN replaying, to inject the same touchscreen inputs as in the baseline run, while VALERA was recording.
-Finally, we replayed the apps with VALERA.
-The times are shown in the "Baseline", "Record", and "Replay" columns; for the record and replay scenarios, we also show the overhead, in percents, compared to the baseline.
+The "Time" and "Space" columns in Table 3 present the results of the measurements in the "Baseline", "Record", and "Replay" scenarios; for the record and replay scenarios, we also show the overhead, in percents, compared to the baseline.
 The last row shows geometric means computed across all 50 apps.

 Based on the results in Table 3 we make several observations.
 First, note that record overhead is typically 1.01%, and replay overhead is typically 1.02% compared to the baseline, uninstrumented app run.
 This low overhead is critical for ensuring that sensor input, especially real-time streams, e.g., video/audio capture or complex touchscreen gestures, is delivered with precise timing so the recorded and replayed executions do not diverge.
 Second, note that several apps, e.g., Sygic, have overheads of around 4.17%: upon investigation, we found that the cause is record and replay of heavy network traffic.
 We also performed experiments without network replay (we omit the detailed results for brevity) and found the overhead to be much lower: at most 1.16%, typically 0.5%-1.0%.
-VALERA' flexibility allows users to simply turn off network replay, e.g., if users wish to reduce overhead or let the app interact with "live" severs and services.
+VALERA allows users to turn off network replay, e.g., if users wish to reduce overhead or let the app interact with "live" severs and services.